XOPS

 Connect, configure, run.

 • Connectors to your first domain’s SoRs.
-Typically 6–12 systems.
-Read-only first; write-back enabled with explicit sign-off.
+Typically 6–12 systems, read-only, with explicit sign-off required for any change.

-• Pre-built runbooks loaded.
+• Pre-built Outcomes loaded.
 Tuned to your policies, not configured from scratch.
 The work is universal; the parameters are yours.

-• Dry-runs against staging.
-Your operators review every action and approve every Outcome before write-back goes live.
+• Validated runs against staging.
+Your operators review every action and approve every Outcome before it goes live.

-• First Outcome in production by week 9.
-Measured against the baseline you set in week 1.
-Math you can take to the board.
+• First Outcome live once you activate.
+Platform ready in week 1; measured against the baseline you set at kickoff.
+Numbers you can take to the board.

 XOPS doesn’t ask you to rearchitect anything.
-The adoption motion is the same regardless of which domain you start with: pick the painful one, connect what already exists, ship Outcomes against it, expand on your timeline.
+The motion is the same regardless of which domain you start with: connect what already exists, see it clearly through the Knowledge Graph, let it drive autonomous Outcomes, and go live on your terms.

 Connect existing systems

-Pre-built runbooks tuned to your policies.
-Dry-runs against staging before any production change.
+Outcomes tuned to your policies run against the Knowledge Graph in validated mode against staging before any production change.
 Your operators review and approve every Outcome before it goes live.
-Production by week 9.

 A typical first-domain rollout

 Your milestones, against ours.
-Every phase ends with explicit sign-off — not a gate we control.
-The platform earns each step before it takes the next.
+Every stage ends with explicit sign-off, not a gate we control.
+The platform earns each step before it takes the next — and it’s the pace of your sign-offs, not a fixed calendar, that determines when you go live.

 Discover & connect

-• · Set the baseline metrics that will measure success in week 9.
+• · Identify the first domain and the baseline metrics that will define success.

 Configure & rehearse

-• · Dry-runs against staging.
-Every action reviewed.
-Every exception documented.
+• · Validated against staging.
+Every action reviewed, every exception documented and approved.

 Live & measure